bogaczmateusz/smartmeal/.ai/ui-plan.md

 - **View Path**: `/app/recipes`
 - **Main Purpose**: To display all of a user's saved recipes and serve as the main entry point to the application.
 - **Key Information to Display**: A grid of recipe cards.
 If no recipes exist, an "empty state" message is shown.
-- **Key View Components**: `AuthenticatedLayout` (with main navigation), `RecipeCard`, `RecipeGrid`, `EmptyState`.
+- **Key View Components**: `AuthenticatedLayout` (with main navigation header), `RecipeCard`, `RecipeGrid`, `EmptyState`.
 - **UX, Accessibility, and Security**:
-  - **UX**: A skeleton loader is shown while recipes are being fetched.
+  - **UX**: A skeleton loader is shown while recipes are being fetched via `GET /api/recipes?limit=100&sort=created_at&order=desc`.
 Recipe cards are clickable, leading to the detail view.
-The header contains prominent "Generate with AI" and "Add Manually" buttons. **Note:** For MVP, all recipes will be loaded at once without pagination UI (the API supports pagination for future use).
+Users can create new recipes using the "Generate with AI" and "Add Manually" buttons in the persistent header. **MVP Note:** All recipes are loaded at once without pagination UI controls.
+The API's pagination capabilities will be utilized post-MVP when implementing infinite scroll or page-based navigation.
   - **Accessibility**: The grid layout is responsive.
 Each recipe card is a single navigable link.
   - **Security**: This route is protected and requires authentication.